janwilmans/guidelines/guidelines_details.md

 - Ensure exceptions thrown are handled on a higher level
   - **Rationale**: Unhandled (uncaught) exceptions cause undefined behavior in C++, typically this will crash the program.
 - Prefer standard exception types over custom exceptions
   - Convert 3rd party exceptions that do not inherit from std::exception to exception that do.
+I disagree with [E.14](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#e14-use-purpose-designed-user-defined-types-as-exceptions-not-built-in-types) here.
+Making you own exceptions that do not derive from std::exception is an anti-pattern.
   - **Rationale**: There is no way for (higher level) functions to know what 3rd party exceptions to catch and if they are thrown and unhandled, the program will crash.
+Also catching your custom exceptions encourages using exceptions to handle program logic flow.
+The motto is: *do not throw to catch* you throw an exception to let a using-component catch it, not your own.

 ## Misc

 - List class data members in order big to small
   - **Rationale**: Arranging data members from largest to smallest size can reduce memory padding aka alignment overhead.
+Note this is not contradicting [C.47](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c47-define-and-initialize-data-members-in-the-order-of-member-declaration) if you use [C.48](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c48-prefer-default-member-initializers-to-member-initializers-in-constructors-for-constant-initializers) default member initializers.
+Also be aware that the order effects the default comparison <=> operator in C++20 and above.
 - Put switch statements in a separate function where each case only returns immediately. [example](https://cppcoach.godbolt.org/z/hca48Gjnq)
   - **Rationale**: Isolating switch statements into separate functions and having each case return immediately simplifies the logic, making the code more readable and maintainable.
 - Do not use more than `2` nested levels of conditional statements.
 If exceeded: refactor. [[F.56]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f56-avoid-unnecessary-condition-nesting)